horsicq/Detect-It-Easy/README.md

 ![alt text](https://github.com/horsicq/Detect-It-Easy/blob/master/docs/4.png "4")
 ![alt text](https://github.com/horsicq/Detect-It-Easy/blob/master/docs/5.png "5")

-Detect It Easy, or abbreviated "DIE" is a program for determining types of files.
+**Detect It Easy**, or abbreviated "DIE" is a program for determining types of files.

-"DIE" is a cross-platform application, apart from Windows version there are also available versions for Linux and Mac OS.
+DIE is a cross-platform application, apart from Windows version there are also available versions for Linux and Mac OS.

 Many programs of the kind (PEID, PE tools) allow to use third-party signatures.